 Location | Panamá, Colombia, Ecuador & Venezuela |

-Toxicity | Â Venom is highly neurotoxic |
+Toxicity | Venom is highly neurotoxic |

-Diet | other small snakes, skinks and lizards |
+Diet | other small snakes, skinks, and lizards |

 Red-Tailed Coral Snake, also known as Many-Banded Coral Snake is one of the highly venomous snakes in the world.
-It’s venom is highly neurotoxic.
+Its venom is highly neurotoxic.

 Red-Tailed Coral Snake is black and white in color but has red shade bands on its head and tail.
-It is very beautiful yet dangerous snake.
+It is a very beautiful yet dangerous snake.

 5) Arizona Coral Snake